bensquire/Digital-Ocean-Dynamic-DNS-Updater/README.md

 Purpose:
 --------
-Allows the dynamic updating of an 'A' record that is managed by Digital Oceans DNS server.
+Allows the dynamic updating of an 'A' or 'AAAA' record that is managed by Digital Oceans DNS server.

 Liberated From: